Pink gin

-Pink gin was historically used to reference a type of cocktail made fashionable in England in the mid-19th century, consisting of Plymouth gin and a dash of Angostura bitters, a dark red bitters that makes the whole drink pinkish.
+Pink gin was historically used to refer to a cocktail made fashionable in England in the mid-19th century, consisting of Plymouth gin and a dash of Angostura bitters, a dark red bitters that makes the whole drink pinkish.
 In recent years, the term Pink gin has also been used to define a specific category of gin where a range of fruits and flavourings are infused into the gin to give it a pink color.

 Lemon rind is also commonly used as a garnish, with the citrus essential oils subtly complementing the flavour.

 Origins

 Pink gin is widely thought to have been created by members of the Royal Navy.
 Plymouth gin is a 'sweet' gin, as opposed to London gin which is 'dry', and was added to Angostura bitters to make the consumption of Angostura bitters more enjoyable as they were used as a treatment for sea sickness in 1824 by Dr. Johann Gottlieb Benjamin Siegert.

 The Royal Navy then brought the idea for the drink to bars in England, where this method of serving was first noted on the mainland.
 By the 1870s, gin was becoming increasingly popular and many of the finer establishments in England were serving pink gins.